-91% of residents in the Goldsboro MPO have attained a high school diploma or higher, which is higher than both the state and national averages.
+Ninety-one percent of residents in the Goldsboro MPO have attained a high school diploma or higher, which is higher than both the state and national averages.
 However, only 5% of Goldsboro MPO residents have a bachelor's degree or higher, which is significantly lower than both the state and national averages.